For girls wrestling, it's a start

 "The reason I’m behind it, sports are good for kids, extracurricular activities are good for kids and being a part of a team is awesome.
 Why are we not giving these girls an opportunity to compete?"

-Peter Huguenin is a sports reporter for The Banner-Press.
-Reach him via email at DVDsports@lee.net
+Peter Huguenin is a sports reporter for The Columbus Telegram.
+Reach him via email at sports@columbustelegram.com

 Be the first to know